bytebase/bytebase/docs/commit-guide.md

 # Commit Messages Guide

-This guide describes how we adding human and machine readable meaning to commit messages.
+This guide describes how we add human and machine-readable commit messages.

 Refer to [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)

+## Benefits

+* Automatically generating CHANGELOGs and release notes.
+* Communicating the nature of changes to teammates, the public, and other stakeholders.
+* Making it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.

 ## Summary

-The Conventional commits specification is a lightweight convention on top of commit message.
-It provides an easy set of rules for creating an explicit commit history, which dedicated to achieving better readability, velocity and automation.
+Conventional Commits specification is a lightweight convention on top of commit message.
+It provides an easy set of rules for creating an explicit commit history, which improves better readability, velocity and automation.

 ## Commit Message Style